dmburt/W271/Data/Readme.md

 * Created master analysis data sets
     - W271_Lab3_Dataset_By_Hosp  (hospital-level rollup of data)
     - W271_Lab3_Dataset_By_Hosp_DRG (at by-hospital-by-DRG level of the original data)

+#### 08 Dec 2016:

+* Updated statistics for data sets to reflect data used for final modeling.